Psycho+Logical-Records

 Psycho+Logical-Records is an independent record label based in New York City.
 Founded in 1999 by rapper and producer Necro, its first release was Necro's debut I Need Drugs.
-It went on to release notable albums by hip hop artists such as the debut solo albums of Ill Bill, Sabac Red, & Goretex of Non Phixion, as well as Mr. Hyde.
+It went on to release notable albums by hip hop artists such as the debut solo albums of Ill Bill, Sabac Red and Goretex of Non Phixion, as well as Mr. Hyde.
 Releases are distributed on CD & digitally through formats such as iTunes, and several albums and singles have been released on 12" vinyl as well.
 Among the label's current artists are Necro and Mr Hyde, and the label as of 2014 has released 42 albums.

 History

 1999-01: Founding, first releases

 Psycho+Logical-Records is a record label owned by rapper Necro, and operating in New York City.
 Psycho+Logical-Records started off in November 1999 as a means through which Necro could release his debut album, I Need Drugs, in 2000.
 The label was named after the concept that it is logical for acts to be psychotic.
 Before selling the album online, he would sell hard-copies to fans at shows and on the streets.
 According to Necro, at one point in 1999 he had around 100 international fans selling the CDs he'd personally pressed, writing that "they would sell it for $13, and give me $8 a CD, and keep $5 a CD."
 He states he was first inspired to sell records this way by reading interviews with Master P.

 I Need Drugs officially was released in stores in 2000, and afterwards Necro signed a deal for both the Psycho+Logical imprint and the album with Landspeed Distribution.
 The original $125,000 contract was downsized after Landspeed claimed they were low on funds, and the album received less promotion than originally planned.
 To help compensate, Necro writes that he gave "1,000's of I Need Drugs sampler cassettes" to fans for free, often mailing them as a promotion.

 I Need Drugs was followed by his 2000 album Instrumentals Vol. 1, and the following year he released the compilation album The Early Years: Rare Demos '91–'94 by his collaborator and brother Ill Bill.
 The Early Years: Rare Demos '91–'94 is the first rarities released under Psycho+Logical-Records.
 Featured guests on the compilation include Non Phixion and Circle of Tyrants member Goretex.
 These tracks where recorded between 1991 and 1994.
 Necro went on to release several more albums in 2001, including Gory Days with Select-O-Hits as a distributor.
 The label has a long history of releasing instrumental albums to accompany major studio releases, such as Gory Days Instrumentals in 2003.